tdt/docs/app/controllers/docs/4.1/create_definition.md

                 "put": {
                     "httpMethod": "PUT",
                     "path": "/definitions/{identifier}",
-                    "description": "Add a resource definition identified by the {identifier} value, and of the type identified by the content type header value {mediaType}.
-The {identifier} consists of 1 or more collection identifiers, followed by a final resource name. (e.g. world/demography/2013/seniors)", "contentType": "application/tdt.definitions+json",
+                    "description": "Add a resource definition identified by the {identifier} value,.
+The {identifier} consists of 1 or more collection identifiers, followed by a final resource name. (e.g. world/demography/2013/seniors).
+Valid characters that can be used are alphanumerical, underscores and whitespaces.", "contentType": "application/tdt.definitions+json",
                     "mediaType": {
                         "csv": {